nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="data-processing"></a>
 ### Data Preprocessing

-First, we need to clean the data as any 'nan' values can completely ruin our training (I sadly spent many hours debugging my model, adding gradient clipping, batch norm, etc. Turns out there is a single nan value in MovieLens).
+First, we need to clean the data as any 'nan' values can completely ruin our training (I spent many hours debugging my model, adding gradient clipping, batch norm, etc. Turns out there is a single nan value in MovieLens).
 We also convert movie ids to ints so they behave better as lookup keys.
 ```python
 # clean the ratings data
 df_ratings = df_ratings.dropna()